mstrhh/ocaml-samples/how-to-execute.md

 True scripting with ocaml:
 - easy to read, easy to change
-- needs compiler and libraries installed
+- on execute: needs compiler and libraries installed
 - compile time: not noticeable
 - run time efficient: acceptable